 What is the 70% rule for house flipping?

-Many house-flipping professionals use the "70% rule" when they are deciding whether to buy a house to flip.
+Many house-flipping professionals use the “70% rule” when they are deciding whether to buy a house to flip.
 They start with an estimate of the price they think they can sell the house for after it’s renovated.
-Then they multiple this price by 0.70 or 70% to estimate the price at which they should buy the house now – that is, for a lot less than they plan to sell it.
+Then they multiply this price by 0.70 or 70% to estimate the price at which they should buy the house now—that is, for a lot less than they plan to sell it.
 Then, they also subtract their estimate of the cost of the repairs from the purchase price, making this price even lower.
 Take a look at this sample calculation.

 You can see why it is important to understand house prices and renovation costs when you want to flip a house.
 Paying too much for an unrenovated house, underestimating the expense of repairs, or overestimating the price at which you can sell the renovated house can cost you.
 Making mistakes like these might turn a big profit into a little profit or result in you losing money on the deal.
 Learn more about the cost of home renovations.

-If you sell the house with the help of a real estate agent, you may have to pay them a 6% commission as well as other selling costs.
+If you sell the house with the help of a real estate agent, you will typically pay a 6% commission as well as other selling costs.
 If you sell the house for a profit, you will probably have to pay taxes on your profits.
 Consult with a tax professional.
 These costs can affect how much money you put in your pocket after flipping a house.

 Why real estate agents and contractors often flip houses

-You can probably see why real estate agents and contractors get into the house flipping business.
+Given their deep understanding of the housing market, real estate agents and contractors often get into the house flipping business.
 Real estate agents have a strong knowledge of house prices and can lower their costs by buying and selling the house themselves.
 Contractors have a similar knowledge of renovation costs and can save money by doing their own improvements.

 Real estate agents who understand the rental market can make good house flippers.
 That’s because if they are having trouble selling the house quickly at the price they want, they can turn the house into a rental property to help pay the monthly costs of owning the house and protect themselves from taking a loss.